dermotreynolds/old.dermotreynolds.github.io/about.md

     {% endif %}
 {% endfor %}

-#Hi!
+# Hi!

 My name is **Dermot Reynolds**, and this is my personal blog where I document some of the less well known or understood aspects of Cloud.

 I have over 25 years experience in all aspects of IT.
 I have been a developer, an Oracle DBA, a Sysadmin, a Solutions Architect and most recently a CTO.

-I am an Azure Certified Solutions Architect and would regard myself an expert in designing and implementing innovative Cloud solutions.
+I am an Azure Certified Solutions Architect and would regard myself as an expert in designing and implementing innovative Cloud solutions.

 Hopefully, you will find some of this useful.